 Reverse kegels are a relatively new concept, and one which seems to cause as much confusion as quantum physics.

-Despite the mystery, they are slowly becoming recognized as another natural technique you can use to last longer during sex.
+Despite the mystery though, they’re slowly becoming recognized as a potentially useful technique you can use to last longer during sex.

 In this article you’ll learn exactly how to do reverse kegels and why they are important to do alongside normal kegels.